 Using the time value of money as our guide (a dollar today is worth more than a dollar tomorrow), it seems to make sense to want to accelerate cash back into our pockets as soon as possible.

 Even further, a final sale of incentive stock options will create a cash inflow.
-What to do with the cash inflow created from liquidating concentrated equity is another massive decision in and of itself, but it creates an opportunity for you to leverage — if you plan appropriately and strategically.
+What to do with the cash inflow generated from liquidating concentrated equity is another massive decision in and of itself.
+Still, it creates an opportunity for you to leverage — if you plan appropriately and strategically.

 Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.